 See Iuzzini-Seigel (2017) and Strand (2017) for summaries of CAS characteristics that help discriminate CAS from other speech sound disorders and that represent expert consensus.

 The presence of error patterns in the child’s speech does not necessarily indicate a phonological problem rather than a motoric problem.
 Many patterns can have either linguistic or motoric bases.
 For example, a child may consistently reduce consonant clusters either because of lack of understanding of the phonological rule or because of a motoric inability to sequence consonants.

 The behavioral features reportedly associated with CAS place a child at increased risk for problems in expressive language and weakness in the phonological foundations for literacy (Lewis et al., 2004; McNeill, Gillon, & Dodd; 2009b).

 As in children with other speech disorders, co-occurring language and literacy problems can be present, including

 - delayed language development;

-- expressive language problems, like word order confusion and grammatical errors;
+- expressive language problems, such as word order confusion and grammatical errors;

-- problems when learning to read, spell, and write (literacy);
+- problems learning to read, spell, and write; and

 - problems with social language/pragmatics.